have compared rates and saved money over the last 24 hours

 First, choose whether you're buying a new home, refinancing or renewing, and fill in a few details.
 It only takes 3 minutes, and it’s 100% confidential.

 Next, we’ll show you quotes from 50+ Canadian banks and brokers.
 It’s free, with no commitment.

 When you find the best quote, secure your Newfoundland and Labrador mortgage rate by talking to a licensed broker or agent.

 Want to find out which banks to call on for cheap mortgage rates in NL, Canada?
 Wondering what the average mortgage rate in NL is?
 Who has the best 6-month mortgage rates in NL?
 Who has the lowest 5-year mortgage rates in NL?
 You’ve come to the right website.

-LowestRates.ca makes it easy for homebuyers to pinpoint which lenders have the best mortgage rates in NL for 2021 from the top banks and brokers in the province.
+LowestRates.ca makes it easy for homebuyers to pinpoint which lenders have the best mortgage rates in NL for 2021 from 50+ banks and brokers across Canada.

 Our service is free to use and there’s no obligation of any kind to go with the rate we offer.